BioDynaMo/biodynamo/demo/cell_division_enhanced/ReadMe.md

 # Demo: `cell_division_enhanced`

-This demo demonstrates shows 64 agents that are evenly distributed in three-dimensional space.
+This demo extends from the `cell_division` demo, in such that it demonstrates a customized version of cell division (mitosis in biology).
-The agents (cells) grow in size whereas when the reach a maximum value in their diameter, they split in two halves to generate new agents - this in principle aims to represent the process of cell division (mitosis in biology).
+Be advised to study the `cell_division` demo first and then study this one, `cell_division_enhanced`.

 ## 0. Source BioDynaMo